-Audit finds disparity in outcomes at Portland schools
+Audit finds racial disparity in outcomes at Portland schools

 PORTLAND, Ore.
-(AP) — An audit by the Oregon Secretary of State’s office has found an achievement gap of more than 50 percent between white students and black students in state’s largest school district, Portland Public Schools.
+(AP) — There was an achievement gap of more than 50 percent between white students and black students in Oregon’s largest school district, Portland Public Schools, according to an audit released Wednesday by the state Secretary of State’s office found.

-The year-long audit released Wednesday also found that teachers at the district’s high-poverty schools were absent an average of one-month out of a nine-month school year.
-Most absences fell on Fridays and Mondays.
+The year-long audit also found similar achievement discrepancies for Hispanic, Native American and low-income students.
+The report blamed the results on the fact that schools with the most vulnerable students faced chronic turnover among principals and teachers; that the district doesn’t monitor its spending on programs to help those students closely enough and that it spends more on support services such as administration, substitute teachers, benefits and school buses than it does on instruction.

-The report also flagged excessive spending on retirement parties and gifts, including $13,000 to rent a Portland Spirit river cruise ship.
+Teachers in the district’s high-poverty schools were absent an average of one-month out of a nine-month school year and most absences fell on Fridays and Mondays.
+Not all of the teachers are always replaced by substitutes, leading to uneven instruction, the audit found.

-Secretary of State Dennis Richardson says the district has agreed to 26 audit recommendations to improve performance.
+The audit found an achievement gap between white and black students of 53 percent, versus a statewide average discrepancy of 29 percent.
+Nineteen percent of black third-graders met or exceeded the standard in Portland schools and 34 percent of Hispanic third-graders did so.

 Most Read Local Stories